 The next morning, after a breakfast of waffles and fruit, the girls made glow-in-the-dark Perler Bead shapes.

 At 10am we all got comfy and watched the movie “The Star – The Story of the First Christmas” an animated retelling from the animals perspective.

 Lunch was at movie intermission and hotdogs were served.

 After the movie we headed out to do our service project, collecting food donations.
 Chris Lopak was kind enough to drive along with us, as we walked, so we could put collections into the back of his truck.
 Thanks Chris!

-Another service project the girls did, during our food collection, and finished during Monday night’s meeting, were “Random Acts of Kindness” were unsuspecting people were given a small gift and wished a Merry Christmas by the girls.
+Another service project the girls did, during our food collection, were “Random Acts of Kindness” where unsuspecting people were given a small gift and wished a Merry Christmas by the girls.

 Pick-up was at 2pm.

 Self-Defense Class at Redemption Muay Thai,

 in Bowmanville (Nov.
 26, 2018)